Neil Robinson (baseball): Memphis Red Sox

 Between 1940 and 1948, Robinson batted greater than .300 over a season four more times.
 In 1943, Robinson's boyhood home of Gray, Indiana held a “Neil Robinson Day.”
 The game was between the East Chicago Giants and the Chicago Brown Bombers at E. J. Block Stadium in East Chicago.
 Robinson played center field for the East Chicago Giants who won 6–1.
 The following year “Neil Robinson Day” was celebrated at Wrigley Field.
 The Memphis Red Sox played a double header against the Kansas City Monarchs.
 Robinson marked the occasion by hitting a home run off of the Monarchs pitcher Satchel Paige.
 The Red Sox won both games.
-Earlier that year, on the south side of Chicago, Robinson hit a Grand Slam at Comiskey Stadium against the Chicago American Giants.
+Earlier that year, on the south side of Chicago, Robinson hit a grand slam at Comiskey Stadium against the Chicago American Giants.

-At the end of the 1948 Negro American League season, Robinson played with Kansas City Royals.
+At the end of the 1948 Negro American League season, Robinson played with the Kansas City Royals.
 The Royals were a collection of the Negro League All-Stars including Satchel Paige, who was now a member of the Cleveland Indians.
 The Royals played a team of Major League All-Stars headed by Cleveland Indians pitcher Bob Lemon.
 The Kansas City Royals won three of the six games they played against Lemon's All-Stars.
 Robinson had three hits in nine at bats and a total of four RBIs.

 In 1951, the last full year that Robinson played baseball, Howe News Bureau listed his batting average as .416 in the early part of June.
-Robinson was again voted to attend the East West All-Star game, but due to injuries he was unable to play.
+Robinson was again voted to attend the East-West All-Star game, but due to injuries he was unable to play.
 Robinson finished the year batting hitting .344.
-During the postseason he played as part of a Negro League All-Star team against Roy Campanella's Major League All-Stars.
+During the postseason, he played as part of a Negro League All-Star team against Roy Campanella's Major League All-Stars.

 Basketball

-Robinson played semipro basketball in both the winter of 1930 and 1931 for Gilkerson’s Union Giants.
+Robinson played semipro basketball in both the winter of 1930 and 1931 for Gilkerson's Union Giants.
 He played as one of the teams Forwards and was called “Shadow” by his teammates, a nickname that was given to him due to his quickness on the court.
-The team also included Olympian, Sol Butler, and Globe Trotter founder, Tommy Brookins.
+The team also included olympian Sol Butler and Harlem Globetrotter founder Tommy Brookins.